- This event has passed.

 September 21@10:00 AM - 4:00 PM

 CHALK WALK is here again!
 We’ll have professional artists working on reserved squares of blacktop, and PLENTY of chalk for everyone to add their own design to the community pathway.
 Stroll through Heritage Park and check out large-scale works in progress.
 There will be tons of fun photo ops!
-In case of inclement weather, the drawing fun moves over the Waterfall Arts – tons of activities for all ages!
+In case of inclement weather, we’ll have the Chalk Walk on Sunday, September 22.
 We’ll have 4’ x 4′ squares on the pavement and sidewalk.
 These will go to artists who register through the form below (first come, first served!
 Have questions or want to learn more?
-Check out more info below or email email@example.com).
+Check out more info below or email firstname.lastname@example.org).
 We’ll supply chalks, rags, knee pads, and drinking water!
 There will, of course, be plenty of chalk and room for passers-by to join in the fun.

 AAAH: CHALK WALK!